-“Fuck You” doesn’t really work in a medieval fantasy, but calling someone a bastard, after all that’s a correct term is more acceptable.
+“Fuck You” doesn’t really work in a medieval fantasy.
+However calling someone a bastard, after all that’s a correct term, is more acceptable and believable.

 Dialogue is important and needs to move the story along.
 So add it when it’s needed, have characters interact or even talk to themselves, the trees, God whatever you want.
 But make sure it’s relevant.

 Having a page of dialogue between two characters over what they want to order at the local tavern is boring, unless it somehow moves the story on or contributes to the development of a character(s).

 Remember to add emotion.
 If a character is sad, happy, angry, scared, lonely, apathetic, horny, dejected, amused etc this should come across with descriptions and actions, however dialogue can help.

 “How many more?” she asked.
 The man merely shrugged, remained straight backed, barely looking at her.
 “Tell me!”
 Lia screamed.
 “Tell me how many more will die today?!”

 By breaking up the dialogue you can create a mood.
 The first question here seems innocent enough.
 The man’s reaction creates a feeling.
 Suddenly the character Lia demands, screaming then asks another question.
 Two lines, three pieces of dialogue and a small amount of description can give an image.

 So what did you think when you read that example?
 What image was conjured up?
 Did you hear her scream?
 Did you hear the panic or the fear or the anger in her voice?
 Without more you cannot be sure what she was feeling, but there is emotion there and as a writer I could take it in a number of ways.